sauravq405/sauravq405/README.md

 ![Maven](https://img.shields.io/badge/Maven-C71A36?style=for-the-badge&logo=apachemaven&logoColor=white)

 # 💼 Professional Experience:
-- **J2EE Application Developer/DevOps Engineer** at Oracle (08/2022 - Present)
+- **J2EE Application Developer/DevOps Engineer**  (08/2022 - Present)
   - Utilized Core Java, Cloudlab CI/CD, Shell Scripting, Jenkins, Docker, and Kubernetes for developing and managing converged server-based applications like OCCAS.
   - Worked in uplifting third-party dependencies to the latest versions and running JUnit tests to ensure code correctness.
-  - Developed listener for the diameter protocol of OCCAS.
+  - Developed listener for the diameter protocol of the application.
   - Involved in performance testing, verified through increasing SIP call loads using SIPp tool.
-  - Generated Java documentation for OCCAS 8.0.
+  - Generated Java documentation for the application.
-  - Created Cloudlab CI/CD pipelines for generating OCCAS patches and Docker images, pushing them to repositories.
+  - Created Cloudlab CI/CD pipelines for generating application patches and Docker images, pushing them to repositories.
-  - Automated cloud-native OCCAS deployment and performed integration tests using the nautilus-test framework.
+  - Automated cloud-native application deployment and performed integration tests using the nautilus-test framework.

 - **J2EE Application Developer** at Cognizant (11/2021 - 08/2022)
   - Migrated monolithic applications to microservices using Spring Boot, Spring Cloud, and AWS services for projects like New To Bank.